-Most loans are pretty straightforward for what they can be used for.
+Updated Dec.
+3, 2019: Most loans have straightforward uses.
 A mortgage loan pays for a house.
 An auto loan pays for a car.
 A student loan, college costs.

 Sounds like a pretty sweet arrangement, having the freedom to access some cash for just about anything you want.
 But if you’re thinking of taking out a personal loan, get to know it a little better first.

-There are some obvious advantages and disadvantages, but you need to know when a personal loan is worth borrowing every penny, and when it might not be the best idea, putting you at risk of debt or default.
+There are advantages and disadvantages.
+You need to know when a personal loan is worth it, and when it might put you at risk of debt or default.

-A look at personal loans: The good and the bad
+A look at personal loans: The good & the bad

 Before setting out on the personal loan front, first consider some of the pros and cons and weigh some of your options.

 Personal loan advantages